Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

 \subsubsection{The Marginal Propensity to Consume}

 <<Consumption --to repeat the obvious-- is the sole end and object of all economic activity.
 Opportunities for employment are necessarily limited by the extent of aggregate demand.
 Aggregate demand can be derived only from present consumption or from present provision for future consumption>> (\gt, p.$104$).
-Consumption does not necessarily absorb the whole monetary endowment of a person.
-As described at p.$166$, each agent chooses the part of his/her money to be devoted to present consumption and the part to be devoted to command over future one.
-A part of liquidity is not used in consumption since the person prefers to allocate it to more satisfactory rewards, obtainable from other uses, such as investments (either productive or speculative) or the possibility to retain liquidity in case its possession is considered preferable to any other reward, as explained above.
+Each agent chooses the part of money for present consumption and the part devoted to command over future one (p.$166$).
+The other part is allocated to more satisfactory rewards: either invested (in real or financial activities), or retained if the possession of liquidity is considered preferable.